sabinlungudotcpp/groupProjectSEM/README.md

-This is our group project: Sabin Constantin Lungu, Taylor Aidan Courtney, Jothanan Sung and Sadeem Rashid
+This is our group project: Sabin Constantin Lungu, Taylor Courtney, Jothanan Sung and Sadeem Rashid

 Sabin Constantin Lungu: 40397517